-Malnutrition and dehydration are a risk to hospitalised patients especially for those who are vulnerable; such as those patients with dementia or frail and elderly.
+Malnutrition and dehydration are a risk to hospitalised patients especially for those who are vulnerable; such as those patients with dementia.
 As well as leading to delays in recovery, it can also be associated with increased mortality rates, hospital admissions and the development of co-morbidities such as impaired cognitive function, falls, poor control of diabetes and hyperthermia.